SolidX

 --db-username <username>solidx_app_userDatabase username

---db-password <password>strongpasswordDatabase password (change this for any non-local environment)
+--db-password <password>strongpasswordDatabase password

---db-synchronize <yes|no>NoAuto-sync DB schema on startup
+--db-synchronize <yes|no>YesAuto-sync DB schema

 What it does

-1. Creates a new directory for your project (kebab-cased from --name)
+1. Creates a new project directory.

 build